aarch64devel/mxe/README.md

-# MXE (M cross environment) - for ARM64 Windows development (UNDER CONSTRUCTION - DO NOT USE YET)
+# mxe-STATIC for ARM64 Windows has been discontinued!
+## The contents of this repo are now read-only, for continued support and updated packages, please change to mxe-SHARED.
+Thank you!

+### The original readme for historical purposes:

 This is a modified version of MXE that comes with fixed scripts and sources that way Windows on ARM64 can have development for it.